electronstudio/pygame-zero-book/chapters/chase.md

 \noindent Run the program.
 Could the displayed time be improved?
 \end{aside}

-We dont need to see the decimal places in the time.
+We don't need to see the decimal places in the time.
 Modify those lines to use the `round()` function, like this:

 ```python
     time_string = str(round(time))